dinhomathias/Amc/Performance-Optimizations.md

 **Note:** The `run_async` decorator can be placed on any function, not only handler callbacks.
 You can and should use this to your advantage.

+**Note:** It's likely that `bank.read_account` and `bank.write_account` require some I/O operations to interact with the banks database.
+You see that it's not always possible to write code asynchronously, at least with this simplified method.
+Read about [Transactions](https://en.wikipedia.org/wiki/Database_transaction) to learn how databases solve this in "real life".

-At this point, let me say: **Congratulations!** :tada: and thank you for reading :) If you got this far without giving up, please consider a CompSci-related major at university, if you can.
+At this point, let me say: **Congratulations!** :tada: and thank you for reading :grin: If you got this far without giving up, please consider a CompSci-related major at university, if you have that opportunity.
 If I left you with a question or two, post a message in our [Telegram Group](https://telegram.me/pythontelegrambotgroup) and mention @jh0ker.
-If you found this easy to grasp and/or are eager to learn more about all that threading stuff, consider [reading this](https://docs.python.org/3/library/threading.html) or learn about [asyncio](https://docs.python.org/3/library/asyncio.html), the modern and arguably better approach to asynchronous IO that's not using threads.
+If you found this easy to grasp and/or are eager to learn more about all that threading stuff, consider reading the [documentation of the threading module](https://docs.python.org/3/library/threading.html) or learn about [asyncio](https://docs.python.org/3/library/asyncio.html), a modern and arguably better approach to asynchronous I/O that does not use multi-threading.

-As you may have learned, writing good, thread-safe code is no exact science.
-A few helpful guidelines for threaded code:
+As you may have learned after all this, writing good, thread-safe code is no exact science.
+A few last helpful guidelines for threaded code:

 - Avoid using shared state whenever possible
 - Write self-contained ([pure](https://en.wikipedia.org/wiki/Pure_function)) functions